Neethu-Muthu/Calculator/README.md

 # Simple Calculator

 This is a simple calculator implemented using HTML.
-It allows users to perform basic arithmetic operations.

 ## Usage

-1. Enter numbers and perform calculations by clicking on the buttons provided.
-2. The calculator supports addition (+), subtraction (-), multiplication (*), and division (/).
+1. The calculator supports addition (+), subtraction (-), multiplication (*), and division (/).
-3. Press "=" to display the result of the calculation.
+2. Press "=" to display the result of the calculation.

 ## Features